How You Can Help – For Partners

 - Let them make their own decisions.
 In order for the survivor to regain or feel in control of their life, it is important that they are not overprotected.
 This means encouraging them to trust their own instincts, ideas and opinions.
 Recognize that changes or decisions they make may affect their relationships including their closest ones.
 Help them gather the information they need to make decisions.
 Support them in any future disclosures or confrontations they may or may not choose to do.

 - Ask permission before offering physical support.
 Unless you have a firmly established custom of expressing affection in your relationship already, do not rush in with physical contact with your partner without asking for permission first.
 Some survivors may experience uninvited physical contact as an intrusion.
 It may remind them too much of the unwanted contact they experienced when they were being abused.
 Other survivors may find touching, holding, and hugging to be comforting.
 The important thing is for your partner to decide what they need or want.

-- Accept that this relationship will have stresses and strains due to the long term impact of sexual violations.
+- Accept that this relationship will have stresses and strains due to the long term impact of sexualized violence.